-1. Calculate the difference of the mean elevation change between time 1 and time n (a
+1. Calculate the difference of the mean elevation change between time 1 and time n (a subsequent reading) or all 9 measurements for each cardinal direction at each

-- Using a standard methods in a spreadsheet calculate the mean, standard deviation, standard error, maximum and minimum to record and interpret the dominant accretion or erosion processes at each site at the benchmark. - 3.
+- benchmark either sequentially for site visits or between the first measurement at installation and the last measurements. - Using a standard methods in a spreadsheet calculate the mean, standard deviation, standard error, maximum and minimum to record and interpret the dominant accretion or erosion processes at each site at the benchmark. - 3.
 Calculate the rate of accretion, erosion and subsidence using the result from 1 above divided by the time in between measurements. - 4.
 Comment if erosion was observed by absence of the horizon marker. - 5.
 Accretion/Erosion Subsidence = Elevation change33.